obsproject/rfcs/text/0039-service-overhaul.md

 A "common" service is a service that is shown in the default service list.
 To keep this attributes with the UI, a flag will be added to Service API to allow services to not be in this list, so by default third-party plugins will be shown without the need to click on the "Show all" option.

+Note: every service that are not common will have the flag added in first-party plugins so they will not be shown by default.

+The notion of maximum and recommended shall be distinguished by using them differently:

+1. Maximums became limits that can't be bypassed and recommendations can be disabled.
+2. Recommendations are used to set settings with the Auto-wizard and maximums can be disabled.
+3. Maximum, recommended settings will be ignorable with their respective checkboxes.

+Supported resolutions should be enforced by default and shall not be disabled.

-Service with an VOD/archive track feature will also under a flag.
+Service with an VOD/archive track feature will also have a flag.
 So this option will only be shown if the combo service-protocol is compatible with this feature.
 This feature should be considered different from a multi-track feature.

+*Personal note: Some thought about also adding a flag for bandwidth test mode are also on my mind.*

 Many elements will be moved inside properties views like:
 - Stream key field